-The Company was originally incorporated on April 23, 2002 in Minnesota as BioDrain Medical, Inc. Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. Pursuant to an Agreement and Plan of Merger effective December 16, 2013, the Company merged with and into a Delaware corporation with the same name that was its wholly-owned subsidiary, with such Delaware Corporation as the surviving corporation of the merger.
-On August 31, 2015, the Company completed a successful offering and concurrent uplisting to The NASDAQ Capital Market.
-On February 1, 2018, we filed with the Secretary of State of Delaware a Certificate of Amendment to our Certificate of Incorporation to change our corporate name from Skyline Medical Inc. to Precision Therapeutics Inc., effective February 1, 2018.
-Because of this change, our common stock trades under the new ticker symbol "AIPT," effective February 2, 2018.
+Predictive Oncology Inc. was originally incorporated on April 23, 2002 in Minnesota as BioDrain Medical, Inc. Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. Pursuant to an Agreement and Plan of Merger effective December 16, 2013, the Company merged with and into a Delaware corporation with the same name that was its wholly-owned subsidiary, with such Delaware corporation as the surviving corporation of the merger.
+On August 31, 2015, the Company completed a successful offering and concurrent uplisting to the NASDAQ Capital Market.
+On February 1, 2018, the Company filed with the Secretary of State of Delaware a Certificate of Amendment to its Certificate of Incorporation to change the corporate name from Skyline Medical Inc. to Precision Therapeutics Inc., effective February 1, 2018.
+Because of this change, the Company's common stock traded under the ticker symbol "AIPT," effective February 2, 2018.
+On June 10, 2019, the Company filed with the Secretary of State of Delaware a Certificate of Amendment to its Certificate of Incorporation to change the corporate name from Precision Therapeutics Inc. to Predictive Oncology Inc., effective June 10, 2019.
+Because of this change, the Company's common stock traded under the new ticker symbol "POAI," effective June 13, 2019.
+Skyline Medical ("Skyline") remains as an incorporated division of Predictive Oncology Inc.

-We are a healthcare products and services company that is expanding its business to take advantage of emerging areas of the dynamic healthcare market through sales of its products, through our ownership of Helomics Holding Corporation ("Helomics") a pioneering Contract Research Organization ("CRO") Services company and through pursuit of other strategic relationships to build value.
-In our STREAMWAY business, we manufacture an environmentally-conscious system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
-Since our inception in 2002, we have invested significant resources into product development.
-We believe that our success depends upon converting the traditional process of collecting and disposing of infectious fluids from the operating rooms of medical facilities to our wall-mounted Fluid Management System ("System") and use of our proprietary cleaning solution and bifurcated filter.
-Precision's CRO services business is committed to improving the effectiveness of cancer therapy using the power of artificial intelligence applied to rich data diseases databases.
-Precision has identified the CRO market as a burgeoning sector with significant growth potential.
-Effective April 4, 2019, we completed the merger with Helomics and as of then own 100% of Helomics.
-The merger was completed on April 4, 2019, and we believe that the merger will enable both companies to enhance potential value for stockholders, and that both companies will benefit from the merger.
+Predictive is a healthcare products and services company that has expanded its business to take advantage of emerging areas of the dynamic healthcare market through sales of its products, through its ownership of Helomics Holding Corporation a pioneering Contract Research Organization ("CRO") Services company and through pursuit of other strategic relationships to build value.
+In the Company's STREAMWAY business, the Company manufactures an environmentally-conscious system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
+Since our inception in 2002, the Company has invested significant resources into product development.
+The Company believes that its success depends upon converting the traditional process of collecting and disposing of infectious fluids from the operating rooms of medical facilities to its wall-mounted Fluid Management System ("System") and use of the Company's proprietary cleaning solution and bifurcated filter.
+Predictive's CRO services business is committed to improving the effectiveness of cancer therapy using the power of artificial intelligence applied to rich data diseases databases.
+Predictive has identified the CRO market as a burgeoning sector with significant growth potential.
+Effective April 4, 2019, Predictive completed the merger with Helomics and as of then owned 100% of Helomics.
 The merger resulted in a significant issuance of equity securities and will significantly increase the Company's capital needs.

-In addition, we have formed a wholly-owned subsidiary, TumorGenesis Inc., to develop the next generation, patient derived tumor models for precision cancer therapy and drug development.
+In addition, in 2018, the Company formed a wholly-owned subsidiary, TumorGenesis Inc., to develop the next generation, patient derived tumor models for precision cancer therapy and drug development.